lanl-ansi/Alpine.jl/README.md

 For developers, it is highly recommended that any further development on POD is conducted on a new branch or a forked repo.

+## Usage
+For more details of the POD.jl usage instruction, please consult with [documentation](https://lanl-ansi.github.io/POD.jl/latest/)

 ## Important Note
-POD is a developing software and a developing research project.
+POD.jl is a developing software and a developing research project in Los Alamos National Lab.
 POD is not yet numerically robust and may require dedicated attention when encountering new instances.
-We embrace any issues and problems to make this open-source solver better.
+We embrace any issue and contribution to make this open-source solver better.
 If you are in need of help, please contact us or post an issue.

 ## Citation